Spread the Word!

 Field Projects International is a not-for-profit organization offering hands-on field-based training for undergraduates and recent graduates at various biodiverse research stations around the world.
 These opportunities are ideal for those who already are, or are considering becoming, majors in biology, anthropology, ecology, environmental science, zoology, or pre-veterinary science.

-Please scroll below for links to all of the opportunities available this winter.
+Please scroll below for links to all of the opportunities available this upcoming summer.
 If you have questions, please contact us directly at this address: firstname.lastname@example.org.

 Mrinalini Erkenswick Watsa, PhD